wp-plugins/xili-tidy-tags/readme.txt

 See also the [Wordpress plugins forum](http://wordpress.org/tags/xili-tidy-tags/).

-= 0.9.3 = W3C, recover compatibility with future WP 2.8
-= 0.9.2 = changing kindship, now allows multiple cloud widgets.
+= 0.9.4 = when creating tags in post UI - group new tag to default lang if xili-language is active = 0.9.3 = W3C, recover compatibility with future WP 2.8 = 0.9.2 = changing kindship, now allows multiple cloud widgets.
 = 0.9.1 = with big tags list, select tags starting or containing char(s) or word(s). &offset= et &number= in `xili_tidy_tag_cloud`